 Serve hot with pats of butter and your favourite pancake toppings and syrups.

-SUGGESTIONS FOR SERVING PANCAKES
+SUGGESTIONS FOR SERVING THIS EASY PANCAKES RECIPE

-My children always loved their pancakes served hot with pats of butter and plenty of Maple Syrup for pouring over the top.
+My children always loved their pancakes served hot with pats of butter and plenty of Maple Syrup or honey for pouring over the top.
 I used to also serve cooked sausages and bacon with them for a full breakfast and sometimes for an extra tasty treat, like on a special day or if we had an overnight guest, I would add chilled sliced tinned peaches.
 These always went down really well!

 Another thing my children always really loved was when I made the pancakes silver dollar sized.
 Simply drop them onto the hot greased pan by heaped tablespoonsful.
 You get quite a few pancakes by doing this, and for some reason, kids really love to be able to fit a whole pancake into their mouths at once.
 Especially little boys!